wsor4035/devwiki/content/Setting_up_a_server.md

 - Install a protection mod, such as [areas](https://content.luanti.org/packages/ShadowNinja/areas/) or [protectors](https://content.luanti.org/packages/TenPlus1/protector/).
 These allow players to protect areas, which cannot be changed by other players.
 - Enable rollback by adding `enable_rollback_recording = true` to minetest.conf.
 Rollback can tell you which player placed a node, and allows a player's actions to be reverted.

+{{< notice warning >}}
-	- **NOTE:** The engine rollback functionality is very limited and can't roll back griefing caused by mod-made node changes (e.g. spawning a bunch of trees or covering things in water).
+The engine rollback functionality is very limited and can't roll back griefing caused by mod-made node changes (e.g. spawning a bunch of trees or covering things in water).
 In addition to rollback, you should also always make regular backups of the map database.
+{{< /notice >}}

 - Install a mod to help you manage bans, such as [xban2](https://content.luanti.org/packages/kaeza/xban2/).
 - On the other hand, if you are setting up a private server, install a whitelist mod such as [whitelist](https://content.luanti.org/packages/Zughy/whitelist/).
 - Create rules for your server and make sure you have enough time (or a team of moderators) to supervise your server and watch for players who breaks your rules.